Criticism of college and university rankings in North America: Presidents' Letter

-Instead, it asks presidents not to participate in the "reputational survey" portion of the overall survey (this section accounts for 25% of the total rank and asks college presidents to give their subjective opinion of other colleges).
+Instead, it asks presidents to not participate in the "reputational survey" portion of the overall survey (which accounts for 25 percent of the total rank and asks college presidents to give their subjective opinion of other colleges).
 The letter also asks presidents not to use the rankings as a form of publicity:

 List of colleges and universities

-Twelve college and university presidents originally signed the letter in early May 2007.
+12 college and university presidents originally signed the letter in early May 2007.
 The letter currently has sixty-one signatures, though others may be added at a later date.